Skip to content

 Why this matters

 Every issue we create uses this template.
-If the format is broken, every card in the backlog is harder to read.
+If the format is broken, every issue in the backlog is harder to read.

 Where things stand